 Time-Sharing Schedule - a timetable that must be included in the Parenting Plan that specifies the time, including overnights and holidays, that a minor child or children will spend with each parent.
 The time-sharing schedule shall either be developed and agreed to by the parents of a minor child or children and is approved by the court, or established by the court if the parents cannot agree, or if their agreed-upon schedule is not approved by the court.

 Trial - the final hearing in a contested case.

-Uncontested - any and all is agreement. ssues on which the partion es are able to agree ar nd which are part of a r marital settlement
+Uncontested - any and all issues on which the parties are able to agree and which are part of a marital settlement agreement.